indonesia-vision-ai/awesome-indonesia-vision-research-conference/README.md

 ## Authors

-A compilation of Indonesian authors can be found in the file [AUTHORS.md](./AUTHORS.md).
+A compilation of Indonesian authors who have published paper(s) in the selected conferences can be found in the file [AUTHORS.md](./AUTHORS.md).

 ## Papers